ptorpis/financial_analysis/README.md

 This program is meant to help the financial analysis of a company's stock, mainly by allowing the user to export financial statements going back to the last 4 periods (4 years and/or 4 quarters).
 Main feature is the statement export, treat the report generation as an experimental feature.
-This tool is not meant to replace in depth analysis of financial statements.

 ## Features